Corruption in China: Means

 While the state and its bureaucrats are major players in the reform-era economy, new interests and concentrations of economic power have been created, without legitimate channels between administrators and entrepreneurs.
 A lack of regulation and supervision has meant these roles are not clearly demarcated (Lü Xiaobo, in his text, titles one section "From Apparatchiks to Entrepreneurchiks").
 Illicit guandao enterprises, formed by networks of bureaucrats and entrepreneurs, are allowed to grow, operating behind the façade of agencies or state-owned enterprises, in a realm neither fully public nor fully private.
 More recently, Ben Hillman has shown how official intrastate patronage networks facilitate corruption.
 According to Hillman, patronage networks 'grease the wheels' of a dysfunctional bureaucracy while simultaneously extracting spoils for the private benefit of their members.
 Patronage networks also protect transgressors from intrusion by the Party-state's disciplinary agencies.
 Hillman's study of patronage networks helps to explain how corruption and economic development have been able to coexist in China.

 The PLA has also become a major economic player and a participant in large- and small-scale corruption.
-Inconsistent tax policy and a politicised and poorly organised banking system create ample opportunities for favouritism, kickbacks, and "outright theft," according to Michael Johnston, Professor of Political Science at Colgate University in Hamilton, New York.
+Inconsistent tax policy and a politicized and poorly organized banking system create ample opportunities for favoritism, kickbacks, and "outright theft," according to Michael Johnston, Professor of Political Science at Colgate University in Hamilton, New York.

 Corruption has also taken the form of collusion between CCP officials and criminal gangs.
 Often hidden inside legitimate businesses, gangs had infiltrated public offices and worked closely with the police.
-The Telegraph quoted an employee of a state company saying: "In fact, the police stations in Chongqing were actually the centre of the prostitution, gambling and drugs rackets.
+The Daily Telegraph quoted an employee of a state company saying: "In fact, the police stations in Chongqing were actually the centre of the prostitution, gambling and drugs rackets.
 They would detain gangsters from time to time, and sometimes send them to prison, but the gangsters described it as going away for a holiday.
 The police and the mafia were buddies."
-In some cases, innocents were hacked to death by roaming gangs whose presence was allowed by regime officials, according to the Telegraph.
+In some cases, innocents were hacked to death by roaming gangs whose presence was allowed by regime officials, according to The Daily Telegraph.

 Some officials have been complicit in sex trafficking in China.

 Housing

 China's housing boom and the shift of central government policy towards social housing are providing officials with more ways to siphon off properties for personal gain.
 The Financial Times cites several public scandals involving local officials in 2010: for example, in a province in eastern China, a complex of 3,500 apartments designated as social housing in Rizhao, Shandong, was sold to local officials at prices 30-50 per cent below market values.
 It said in Meixian, Shaanxi, that around 80 percent of the city's first social housing development, called Urban Beautiful Scenery, went to local officials.
 In Xinzhou, Shanxi, a new complex of 1,578 apartments on the local government's list of designated social housing was almost entirely reserved for local officials, many of whom were 'flipped' for tidy profits even before construction was completed.
-Jones Lang LaSalle said that transparency about the plans for affordable housing was severely lacking.
+Jones Lang LaSalle said that transparency about plans for affordable housing was severely lacking.